figadore/nutrition-architect/README.md

 Introduction
 ------------
-This is a concept site for meal planning and nutrition tracking
+This is a concept site for meal planning and nutrition tracking.
+I never got around to finishing it

 Target audience agrees strongly with one of the following -"I want to make sure I'm eating all my weekly nutrients"